fishsciences/telemetry/inst/classes_and_methods.md

 different systems (e.g. different tag manufacturers, array setups, etc.), and be able to use the same basic functions.

+## Data characteristics

+The goal is to have an R object which incapsulates a single telemetry "study", hence it is worth exploring what we mean by "study" in this context.
+For the purposes of this package, a study does not refer to a single deployment, etc. Rather, we mean:

+  + Tagged fish: a set of fish which have been tagged, with a unique identifier for each.
+These fish are deployed into the field/array during a set period.
+Only fish in this table are considered "study fish" - detections of other fish (e.g. from other concurrent studies) are excluded.

+  + Receivers: a set of receivers deployed during the release period of fish.
+By definition, this will exclude receivers decommisioned prior to the release of tagged fish, or deployed after the fish have left the field/array.
+By definition, these receivers have a geographic and temporal frame which must match the deployed fish.
+Receivers outside of frame are excluded.

+Notice that in this context, a "study" can span many years, can include different species of fish, etc. The important point is these two requirements form a consistent dataset which can be encapsulated into a single R object.

 ## Package design

 To accomplish this, we need to be able to convert data from various